-This report provides a snapshot of the school performance and unique characteristics for the 2013 school year.
-From the 2013 Annual Implementation Plan a large percentage of key directions were achieved.
+This report provides a snapshot of the school performance and unique characteristics for the 2014 school year.
+From the 2014 Annual Implementation Plan a large percentage of key directions were achieved.
 This report will be made available to our parents and school community through a delivered photocopy with our fortnightly newsletter and on the school website.

-School progress towards its goals in 2013
+School progress towards its goals in 2014

-Priority Progress Made Reading Continued focus from previous year Staff attended professional development on the explicit teaching of reading strategies Reading groups embedded into the weekly timetable Writing Explicit teaching of writing and spelling Staff attended professional development on the explicit teaching of writing Pedagogical Framework All staff were involved in the development and implementation of a whole school Pedagogical Framework based upon the Dimensions of Teaching and Learning (DoTL) Learning and Wellbeing Framework Development and implementation of a Learning and Wellbeing Framework Staff, parents and students engaged in KidsMatter Framework Implementation of a social and emotional learning program - Bounce Back!
-Parent and Community Engagement Framework Development and implementation of a Parent and Community Engagement Framework Relationships between parents, community and school reinvigorated Implementation of Stephanie Alexander Kitchen Garden Program Implementation of KidsMatter Framework
+Priority Progress Made Reading Continued focus from previous year Staff attended professional development on the explicit teaching of reading strategies Reading groups embedded into the weekly timetable Writing Explicit teaching of writing and spelling Staff attended professional development on the explicit teaching of writing Pedagogical Framework All staff were involved in the development and implementation of a whole school Pedagogical Framework based upon the Dimensions of Teaching and Learning (DoTL) Learning and Wellbeing Framework Continued implementation of a Learning and Wellbeing Framework Staff, parents and students engaged in KidsMatter Framework Continued implementation of a social and emotional learning program - Bounce Back!
+Parent and Community Engagement Framework Continued implementation of a Parent and Community Engagement Framework Relationships between parents, community and school reinvigorated Continued implementation of Stephanie Alexander Kitchen Garden Program Continued implementation of KidsMatter Framework